pakoskyfrog/YggdrasilTD/README.md

 * Cascade effect
 * The tree is growing ! (badly !)
 * 2nd growing model done.
 Added non linear growth rates.
-* Problem : the branches cover one eache other : not practical to put things on
+* Problem : the branches cover one each other : not practical to put things on
+* Added time-evolving branch color.

 ## 3/ Backstory
 The mighty Yggdrasil is the tree of everything, the bringer of life, the one passage to paradise and ... the source of eternal youth.